macmillan333/yaac_unity/README.md

-# yaac_unity
-Yet Another Asteroid Clone, an entry to the r/ProgrammerHumor hackathon.
+# Yet Another Asteroid Clone
+A work-in-progress entry to the r/ProgrammerHumor hackathon.
+Play the classic Asteroid game with new features such as items, level editor and (gasp) loot boxes! *insert more marketing and corpspeak* This game is so fun and addicting, once you start playing, you can never put it down!

+If you have enough patience to actually start the game, that is.

+---

+With the exception of fonts, all assets in this projects game are custom-made, including code, models, textures, sound effects and music.